This post may contain affiliate links, please see the privacy policy for details.

 Prepare the tomatoes: Chop your tomatoes, sprinkle them with salt, and let them sit in a colander so the salt can draw out the juices.

 Prepare the homemade croutons: Brush olive oil over the fresh bread and add garlic and shallot before baking it until golden brown, then cut it into cubes.
+Homemade croutons are a great way to use up bread that’s dried out a bit.

 Substitutions and Variations